UNHRC adopts resolution against Sri Lanka's rights record; India abstains from voting | Law-Order

 ''We would urge that the Government of Sri Lanka to carry forward the process of reconciliation, address the aspirations of the Tamil community and continue to engage constructively with the international community to ensure that the fundamental freedoms and human rights of all its citizens are fully protected,” Badhe added.

-The government of Gotabaya Rajapaksa had officially withdrawn from co-sponsoring the previous resolution undertaken by the previous government.
+The Gotabaya government had officially withdrawn from co-sponsoring the previous resolution undertaken by the previous government.
 It had called for an international investigation into alleged war crimes committed by both the government troops and the Liberation Tigers of Tamil Eelam (LTTE) during the final phase of the near-three-decade-long civil war that ended in May 2009.

-Ahead of the voting on the resolution, President Gotabaya and Prime Minister Mahinda made phone calls to world Muslim leaders.

-Pakistan, which voted against the resolution, dubbed it as one which was aimed to rekindle the sufferings of the people rather than achieving reconciliation.
-Pakistan was appreciative of the Lankan government’s late decision to allow burials of Muslim COVID-19 victims as a reason to support Sri Lanka.

 The resolution calls upon ''the (Sri Lankan) government to ensure prompt thorough and impartial investigation, if warranted, prosecution of all alleged crimes relating to human rights violations and serious violations of international human rights law''.

+It requests the OHCHR to enhance its monitoring and reporting on the situation of human rights in Sri Lanka, including on progress in reconciliation and accountability, and to present an oral update to the Human Rights Council at its 48th session, as well as a written update at its 49th session.

-The resolution was tabled by the Core Group on Sri Lanka consisting of the United Kingdom, Canada, Germany, Malawi, Montenegro, and North Macedonia at the 46th Session of the (UNHRC) in Geneva.
+The resolution was tabled by the Core Group on Sri Lanka consisting of the United Kingdom, Canada, Germany, Malawi, Montenegro, and North Macedonia at the 46th Session of the UNHRC.

 The United Kingdom on behalf of the core group on the resolution regretted Sri Lanka’s lack of commitment and noted that space for human rights defenders had decreased and emblematic human rights cases have been stalled.
 Austria on behalf of the EU member states echoed the UK’s concerns on Sri Lanka’s right accountability.